Dominant scattering mechanisms in the low/high electric field transport in cryogenic 2D confinement in Silicon (110) with high-$\kappa$ oxides: Results and Discussion

 For better gate control in the channel, high-$\kappa$ materials such as $\mathrm{HfO_2}$ are applied as the dielectric layer.
-This high dielectric constant material usually induces remote phonon scattering.
+However, these materials can introduce remote phonon scattering, which has been reported to degrade carrier mobility \cite{RN9}.
 In this study, we discuss the remote phonon scattering effect by comparing the conditions of two different oxide materials ($\mathrm{SiO_2}$ and $\mathrm{HfO_2}$) as the dielectric.
-FIG. 1(c) represents the remote phonon scattering rates.
-The parameters used in remote phonon scattering rate calculation are from Refs.~\onlinecite{RN5,RN6}.
+Fig. \ref{Fig:fig2_ppt_to_pdf_cropped}(c) represents the remote phonon scattering rates.
+The parameters used in remote phonon scattering rate calculation are from Ref.\cite{RN9}.
 From the FinFET structure, we can simplify our simulation into the double gates condition.
 That is, the top and bottom dielectrics sandwich the silicon channel.
 The material of both sides of the oxide is the same.
 The width of the channel is set as 5 nm, and the thickness of the oxide is 1 nm.
 Compared with oxides in our $\mathrm{SiO_2}$ case, the $\mathrm{HfO_2}$ one has a much higher scattering rate.
 This is because of the large dielectric constant at low frequency.

 Surface roughness scattering occurs when electrons move around the interface of two materials.
 The imperfection surface causes fluctuations in the potential energy landscape, leading to scattering events that affect the motion of the electrons, and this mechanism is independent of the temperature.
-FIG. 1(d) is the scattering rate of the surface roughness.
+In this work, the surface roughness parameters are treated as empirical fitting parameters, with $\lambda=1.0$~nm for both gate dielectrics, $\Delta=1.6$~nm for $\mathrm{SiO_2}$, and $\Delta=3.2$~nm for $\mathrm{HfO_2}$.
+Fig. \ref{Fig:fig2_ppt_to_pdf_cropped}(d) shows the surface roughness scattering rate.